 Diplomats, also known as Foreign Service Officers (FSO), are the people that staff Embassies worldwide and are responsible for managing government property, assisting international travel, providing consular services, promoting international trade, resolving international conflicts, standing up for foreigner rights and providing points of contact for their respective country and the rest of the world.

 So why is a language expert needed for this position? well, for example, U.S. Diplomats are given unparalleled language training at the Foreign Service Institute which is world-renowned for its ability to teach languages.
 All are required to achieve fluency in a second language before receiving tenure making this the perfect opportunity for any language lover to increase the depth and breadth of their language studies and careers.
 Think you would enjoy representing your country abroad, travelling to new foreign lands, and being paid to learn new languages for your career?
 You may want to consider a position as a Diplomat or Foreign Service Officer (FSO).

 An interest in language does not mean you have to work as an interpreter, translator or foreign language teacher.
 There are many paths to success while maintaining a close connection with international communication, and sports is another great example of a rewarding career path that taps into language skills.
 Sports scouts and recruiters are hired by teams, educational universities and talent agencies to seek out the best prospects in a given athletic niche.

 Live in a big bustling city?
-The larger more populated areas tend to be in need of tour guides and travel agents to carryout the respective services in there field.
-There are many tour guide and travel agent positions that call for frequent interaction with international travellers, providing a variety of language based work related opportunities for those interested.
+The larger more populated areas tend to be in need of tour guides and travel agents to carryout the respective services in their field.
+There are many tour guide and travel agent positions that call for frequent interaction with international travellers, providing a variety of language-based work-related opportunities for those interested.
 Regardless of what profession you do choose to pursue it is important to know that language lovers do have a stable of outside the box options to choose from.